A Celiac’s Gluten Free Guide to France

 • Another 2019 addition for patisseries: Maison Plume.
 Almost achingly beautiful pastries, cakes, and coffees, this 100% gluten free bakery is well worth a trip.
 They’re open from Tuesday-Saturday, 10am – 730pm, and on Sundays from 10am-6pm.

 • Readers report back that LouLou’s Friendly Diner in the Latin Quarter will offer any burger or sandwich on gluten free bread, prepared in a separate region of the kitchen.
-Their fries are also fried in separate, uncontaminated fryers.
+Their fries are also fried in separate fryers with no-cross-contact.
 So while not a 100% gluten free establishment, they remain the kind that I love to visit with friends: accommodations that suit my stomach, but everyone else doesn’t need to change their meal for me!

 • For gluten free gelato, two great options in Paris: Grom (100% gluten free gelato AND cones – they make their cones themselves and they are also without vegetable oils), and Gelati d’Alberto (almost all of their gelato is gluten free gelato, but the cones are not safe).